binokochumolvarghese/lightbi-hugo/content/post/2020/jan/netlify-conf.md

 date: 2020-01-04
 tags: ["hugo","Netlify"]
 image : "/img/posts/img-10.jpg"
 Description  : "You can host your static website wth zero cost in Netlify.
-Add the below netlify.toml in the root..."
+Add the below netlify.toml in the root.
+And you can upload the public folder directly..."
 ---
 You can host your static website wth zero cost in [Netlify](https://www.netlify.com/).